 Researching the lived experiences of powered wheelchair users ‘on the go’ through a smartphone application, interviews and virtual workshops.

 JourneyCam comprises a smartphone application to record video and sensor data on the move, and data analysis tools to support post-journey sharing and discussion.

 JourneyCam helps us visualise the lived experiences of powered wheelchair users so that we can advocate for a more inclusive built environment.

 Many disabled people face barriers when accessing public spaces and modes of transport.
-JourneyCam is a phone application for capturing video and sensor data ‘on the go’, enabling powered wheelchair users to document their experiences of mobility and to reflect upon them in subsequent interviews.
+JourneyCam is a research project that investigates the lived experiences of powered wheelchair users presented with these barriers everyday.

-JourneyCam consists of hardware and software tools: a smartphone application to record video clips and other data, and data processing and visualisation software to support post-journey sharing and discussion.
+JourneyCam consists of hardware and software: a smartphone application to record video and other data on the move, and data analysis and visualisation tools to support post-journey discussions.

 Most participants said they would use JourneyCam again, or commented that taking part had inspired them to record journeys in future.
 This was because it enabled them to show their perspective on the issues that mattered to them, helping them to structure conversations around these issues on their own terms.